 If you want to see Hawk Falls from the bottom, return to the trail and continue following it until you come to Mud Run.
 Just before the stream, you’ll notice a well-worn path that heads off to your right and into the woods.
 While unmarked, this is the path that you need to take to reach the bottom of Hawk Falls.

-From the bottom, the true beauty and size of Hawk Falls is evident, so I’d suggest taking this short diversion to see another view of the waterfall.
+From the bottom, the true beauty and size of Hawk Falls are evident, so I’d suggest taking this short diversion to see another view of the waterfall.

 Also worth checking out is the section of Hickory Run below Saylorsville Dam.
 Below the dam are two very scenic waterfalls that aren’t on the park map.
 While one of them is partially man-made, visiting them is well worth your time.

-Overall, I was really impressed with Hawk Falls, and all of Hickory Run State Park for that matter.
+Overall, I was really impressed with Hawk Falls, which is one of many great things to do in Hickory Run State Park.
 If you love PA waterfalls as much as I do, definitely add this one to your must-see list, and then save some time to visit the rest of this great state park.

 How to Get to Hawk Falls